lure23/ESP32-WSL/README.md

    Make note of the device name (it may be different for you), and ensure that group `dialout` has `rw` access to the device.

-   This is a good place to add yourself to the `dialup` group, so you don't need `sudo` to flash the device.
+   This is a good place to add yourself to the `dialout` group, so you don't need `sudo` to flash the device.

    ```
    $ sudo usermod -a -G dialout $USER